 Friends.
 There is a hidden gem right on MO Blvd and it’s called Capital Arts.
 Sharing places like this with you is one of the most exciting parts of what we do because it really is like finding a treasure right in your backyard.

-We met Leanne Porrello when we started a partnership with the Cultural Arts Commission.
-It was just an average day, hopping from meetings, drinking coffee, taking photos, and engaging in conversation, but sometimes you meet really special people that breathe fresh life into your soul and that was definitely what it was like meeting Leanne.
+We met Leann Porrello when we started a partnership with the Cultural Arts Commission.
+It was just an average day, hopping from meetings, drinking coffee, taking photos, and engaging in conversation, but sometimes you meet really special people that breathe fresh life into your soul and that was definitely what it was like meeting Leann.

 She’s the Executive Director of Capital Arts and the Cultural Arts Specialist for the Jefferson City Parks, Recreation and Forestry and I’m going to let her take it away to give you the DL on Capital Arts!